n0rdye/other_stuff/README.md

-# For-Fun
+# For-Fun/

-# the code that i do for fun or without theme
+/the code that i do for fun or without theme\